nacm/kali-htb/EXAMPLES.md

 This file contains example usage scenarios and expected outputs for the HTB Auto Pwn tool.

+**Note:** AI mode is enabled by default.
+All examples use AI unless explicitly disabled with `--no-ai`.

 ## Example 0: First Run with Missing Tools

 ### Command